The Outback Way8-day itinerary

-The Outback Way is known as "Australia’s longest shortcut", and is an adventure track you'll never forget.
-You'll pass through many different climates, landscapes and Australian scenery so make sure you have your camera ready.
+The Outback Way, known as “Australia’s longest shortcut”, is an adventure track you’ll never forget.
+You’ll pass through many different climates, landscapes and Australian scenery so make sure you have your camera ready.

 Day 1: Winton to Boulia (370km)